Architecture of Hungary

 The architecture of Hungary is understood as the architecture of the territory of Hungary, and in a wider sense the historical territory of the Kingdom of Hungary.
-Major styles are represented, including renowned examples of Romanesque, Gothic, Renaissance, Ottoman, Art Nouveau, Baroque, Moorish revival, Classical and Modern architecture.
+Architecture in Hungary reflects historical influences from foreign occupation, notably by the Habsburg, Ottoman and Soviet empires.
+Major architectural styles represented include Romanesque, Gothic and Renaissance from the medieval period, Ottoman, Baroque and Classical from the early modern period, Art Noveau from the late modern period, and Soviet from the mid-to-late 20th century.

+Characteristic of vernacular architecture in rural Hungary is the use of adobe, brick and timber in construction, and tiled or thatched roofs, often featuring carved woodwork and folk motifs.
+Architectural features preserved in vernacular tradition have been reinterpreted in public architecture, by the likes of Ödön Lechner, Imre Makovecz and Karóly Kós, often drawing on folk heritage and historical connections to the broader Eurasian-Steppe and Central Asia.

 In the time of the foundation of the country

 The Castle of Esztergom built in the 10th century.

 The burning of the Székesfehérvár Basilica depicted in the 14th-century's Chronicon Pictum.

 The Hungarian conquest of the Carpathian Basin by the Hungarians settled an architectural history in the country.
 The roads and cities of the Roman province were not completely destroyed by the Migration Period but rather new settlements were created on them.
 The Roman buildings were used as mines and mansions (for example, the Kurszán Castle in Óbuda).
 Those churches of the Slavic peoples that were converted to the Christian faith survived, as did that of Zalavár.

 King Stephen I of Hungary, with the creation of a feudal state required the construction of monumental stone buildings.
 This demand was initially in charge to servants, craftsmen abducted from the West, and then by craftsmen, masons and Italian stone carvers.
 The First Church of Kalocsa with its three-nave basilical arrangement and its apse pointed to Italian models, to the earliest Christian Ravenna influences.
 It also includes the Basilica of the Assumption of Székesfehérvár, one of the largest churches of Europe in its time, founded by the King Stephen I of Hungary, which later became the administrative center, coronation church and traditional royal burial ground of the Hungarian Kingdom.

 Smaller churches like the Pécsvárad Abbey and the excavatede remains of the Tihany Abbey also have an Italian influence.
 The base walls of the crypt of the Feldebrő Church are from the Eastern, perhaps a Byzantine practice.
 The strengthening of feudalism created new opportunities.
 During the reconstruction of the Pécs Cathedral, was formed the basilica of the Hungarian Romanesque style, the three-nave basilica, without transept, with a semicircular apse.
 The carved stone is from the Lombard effect through Dalmatia.
 This floor plan system remained almost unchanged until 11th and 12th centuries, but the tower pairs arrangements were not followed in Pécs.
 The towers first adorned the western façade, and a few decades later only the eastern façade.